Speaking and Listening

 From EYFS through to Key Stage 2, children are given the opportunity to express their ideas through speech and take part in discussions.
 Alongside this, they also practise the skill of listening to other both effectively and with respect.
 It is vitally important for children to learn conversation skills, turn-taking, allow others to express their opinion, value the opinion of others and respond appropriately to what has been said.

 Children should be encouraged to speak in a range of contexts and, as they progress through the school, adapt their style of speech appropriately.

 Speaking and listening permeates all areas of the curriculum, and is promoted through a variety of ways:

-A huge congratulations to Indigo from Year 6 Sycamore for being chosen as a finalist in the Poetry by Heart national competition.
-Indigo will have the opportunity to attend the national showcase in Shakespeare's Globe Theatre in London.
+A huge congratulations to Indigo from last year's Year 6 Sycamore for being chosen as a finalist in the Poetry by Heart national competition.
+She attended the national showcase in Shakespeare's Globe Theatre in London and won her category.
 We're so proud of you Indigo!